Ike Jime Part. 1 – How to keep your fresh catch fresh

 Fresh water is 0%.

-When you put fish in ocean water, it is not much of a problem.
-When you put fish in fresh water, the osmotic pressure sucks out the body fluid from fish, which is a problem.
-It makes the meat soggy, decreases taste, and speeds up to go bad.
+When you put fish in ocean water, it is not a problem.
+When you put fish in fresh water, the osmotic pressure sucks water into the fish body, which is a problem.
+It makes the meat soggy, decreases taste, and speeds up the decomposition.

 Melted out of the ice is fresh water.
 You don’t want to let your fish soak in that water.